UBC’s Endowment Management Policy

 The sum of the Capital Account and the Stabilization Account represents the market value of the endowment fund.
 The market value is used in the calculations of the annual spending allocation, and the monthly income and cost allocations.

 The Spending Rate is established by the Board of Governors to maintain the value of the endowment pool over time.
+This rate may vary between endowment pools.

 Spending on the Endowment funds cannot begin until the endowment terms of reference or deed has been created by the Development Office, reviewed by University Counsel, signed by the donor, and signed by the President.